atwam/atwam.github.com/source/_posts/2015-02-03-motorbike-prices-part-1.md

 __If you want to re-publish all or part of this data/graphs/article, get in touch.
 Just ask.__

 _I'd like to get some data on insurance as well, but it's a lot harder to gather.
 If you know a way, let me know..._

+_Edit 1 : 2015-02-04 11:24 GMT - Changed the brand graph to only use 8 brands but with colorblinds-friendly palette._